open-horizon/devops/mgmt-hub/README.md

 This enables you to quickly set up a host with all of the Horizon components to facilitate learning Horizon and doing development for it.

+Run the following command to deploy the Horizon components on your current host.

+**Notes:**

+- This is currently **only supported on Ubuntu 18.04**
-Note: before deploying Horizon, you can set the passwords that should be used if you want to have easy to remember passwords.
-(If you don't set them, random passwords will be generated and displayed to you.)
-See the beginning of [deploy-mgmt-hub.sh](deploy-mgmt-hub.sh) for all of the settings that can be customized.
+- The script can be run without any arguments and will use reasonable defaults for everything.
+If you prefer, there are many environment variables that can be set to customize the deployment.
+See the beginning of [deploy-mgmt-hub.sh](deploy-mgmt-hub.sh) for all of the variables supported.

-Deploy the Horizon components on your current host (currently **only Ubuntu 18.04** is supported for this method of deployment):

 ```bash
 curl -sSL https://raw.githubusercontent.com/open-horizon/devops/master/mgmt-hub/deploy-mgmt-hub.sh | bash